Plácida Espinoza

 Plácida Espinoza Mamani (born 5 October 1948) is a Bolivian educator, politician, and trade unionist who served as senator for Oruro from 2015 to 2020.
-A member of the Movement for Socialism, she stood out as one of the eldest parliamentarians in a historically youthful legislature and was one of the few legislators born before the 1952 National Revolution.

 Born into a rural indigenous community in central Oruro's Carangas Province, Espinoza began her professional career in the field of education, working as a schoolteacher and administrator and serving on her local school board.
 During this time, she began participating in her region's trade syndicates, holding positions within regular workers' unions before joining the women-specific Bartolina Sisa Federation.

 An ethnic Aymara, Espinoza started taking up positions of traditional authority at a time when such posts began regaining their importance within native society.
 Through her marriage with a local indigenous leader, she assumed titles of local and regional importance, be it in the ayllu, the marka, or the suyu.
 This, coupled with her union roles, opened the door to politics, given the organic alliance formed between indigenous, peasant, and syndical organizations with the powerful Movement for Socialism.
 In 2014, Espinoza was elected as a senator for the party.